pifon/RCP-API/README.md

-# Pifon API
+# RCP API

-Pifon API (pifon.co.uk/api) is a RESTful backend-for-frontend (BFF) designed to power the applications running on pifon.com and foodbook.uk.
+RCP API (pifon.co.uk/api) is a RESTful backend-for-frontend (BFF) designed to power the applications running on pifon.com and foodbook.uk.
 It provides a robust backend to manage user-generated recipes, ingredients, and cuisines.

 ## Features